QiufangMa/ICON-problem-statement/draft-wnd-icon-problem-statement.md

 what the agent does, i.e. its actions within the operational environment.
 This includes ensuring that actions remain within authorized boundaries, are observable, and can be corrected or reversed when necessary.

-It is believed that the security and I&C should be treated as distinct disciplines, with separate tooling and governance responsibilities, but closely coordinated.
-Security acts as the first line of defense, preserving the integrity of the agent's inputs and reasoning.
-I&C serves as the operational control layer, governing agent behaviour regardless of whether decisions are valid or compromised.
+It is believed that the security Control should be treated as distinct disciplines, with separate tooling and governance responsibilities, but closely coordinated.
+Security acts as the first line of the defense, preserving the integrity of the agent's inputs and reasoning.
+Security Control serves as the operational control layer, governing agent behaviour regardless of whether decisions are valid or compromised.

 Another way to view this is: when an agent's security is compromised, it is the responsibility of the security layer to prevent or detect this.
-However, if the security layer is bypassed (when adversarial techniques evolve) and if agent still proceeds to action execution, I&C functions as the governance backstop, that intervenes to constrain or correct the agent's actions.
-I&C ensures that there is a minimum level of control is in place to control agent behavior when such security issues emerge and bypassed.
+However, if the security layer is bypassed (when adversarial techniques evolve) and if agent still proceeds to action execution, security control functions as the governance backstop, that intervenes to constrain or correct the agent's actions.
+Security Control ensures that there is a minimum level of control is in place to control agent behavior when such security issues emerge and bypassed.

-From an I&C perspective, a prominent way to manage agent security risk is to sandbox the agent's execution environment.
+From the I&C perspective, a prominent way to manage agent security risk is to sandbox the agent's execution environment.
 This means running the agent in a restricted environment so it cannot cross trust boundaries, even if it is compromised.
 Dynamically limiting the execution boundary can be achieved by adjusting the agent's runtime environment, permissions, and accessible resources in real time based on task context and trust level.
-In addition, several guardrail-based techniques are applied, such as sanitizing inputs before they enter the agent's context, verifying the source of retrieved data, using intent classifiers to detect hidden or malicious instructions in non-instructional inputs.

 ## Trust I&C Approaches